middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 It is the individual faculty member’s responsibility to initiate the evaluation process by submitting a complete, well-organized file by the deadline specified in the evaluation schedule ([Appendix A](/pages/iv-policies-for-the-institute/c-faculty-handbook/appendix-a-faculty-evaluation-schedule)).
 Should timely action not be taken by a faculty member, the relevant dean shall combine the relevant student course evaluation data and annual reviews into a rudimentary dossier, which is forwarded to the Peer Review Committee.

+##### **Step 2 –** {#step2}
-**<a name="step2" id="step2"></a>Step 2 –** The process of forming the Peer Review Committees, including the role, if any, of the program chairs, shall be as agreed upon between the dean and the faculty of each school.
+The process of forming the Peer Review Committees, including the role, if any, of the program chairs, shall be as agreed upon between the dean and the faculty of each school.
 Members of the committee shall be regular faculty members who, in the judgment of the dean, possess the professional expertise to evaluate the dossier.
 In the event that for good cause shown to the satisfaction of the VPAA, a candidate objects to a committee member’s participation, the VPAA shall direct that a replacement be appointed.
 If a faculty member is applying for contract renewal and promotion in the same academic year, there will be a single peer review committee for both applications.
 The faculty member may opt to simply submit an addendum for the second of the two reviews.

 The Peer Review Committee shall evaluate the faculty member’s record and present to the dean a written report, inclusive of its recommendation (contract renewal/non-renewal, promotion/non-promotion, or approval/non-approval of a sabbatical proposal).
 Before the report is submitted to the dean, the committee can identify questions they have about the individual’s work in any of the four evaluation areas.
 The peer review committee can ask to meet privately (in person or online) with the faculty member to ask these questions, prior to finalizing the peer review form.
 Questions should be based on the dossier and the presentation and the discussion should not last longer than 45 - 60 minutes.
 Whether or not there is a meeting between the reviewee and reviewers, on the same date the Peer Review Committee recommendation is sent to the dean, a copy is forwarded to the faculty member, who has five (5) working days in which to submit a response to the committee’s evaluation and/or additional information to the relevant dean.
 This period may be extended if the faculty member is unavailable to receive and comment on the report.

-**Step 2a** – The soliciting of external reviews in cases of promotion review shall be the responsibility of the VPAA.
+##### **Step 2a** –
+The soliciting of external reviews in cases of promotion review shall be the responsibility of the VPAA.
 To this end, the faculty member and the relevant dean shall both submit a list of names, including contact information, of three persons possessing adequate professional/academic expertise and qualifications to evaluate the dossier and to judge also on the basis of the mission of the program with which the candidate is affiliated.
 External reviewers should be established scholars in the candidate’s field, or leaders in the profession.
 In order to guarantee sufficient time and to facilitate the process, the name lists must be submitted to the VPAA no later than October 1.
 The VPAA shall then obtain a written evaluation from one person on each list.

 The external reviewers shall confine their evaluation to the faculty member’s record of scholarship/professional achievement as well as professional stature and present to the VPAA a written report, inclusive of their recommendation (promotion/non-promotion).

 The external reviews shall be obtained in a period of time concurrent with the peer-review process.
 The faculty member will have access to the opinions of the external reviewers, but not to the external reviewers’ identities, thus preserving the confidentiality of the process.
 Restricting access is meant to ensure frank and honest assessments of the candidate, while still providing useful input into the faculty member’s formative evaluation.
 The deans, FEC, and VPAA will have access to all materials submitted in connection with promotion review, including the external evaluations.

+##### **Step 3 —** {#step3}
-**<a name="step3" id="step3"></a>Step 3 —** The relevant dean, whose review must explicitly acknowledge the candidate’s written response(s), if any, adds his/her evaluation of the faculty member to the file and forwards it to the **Faculty Evaluation Committee**.
+The relevant dean, whose review must explicitly acknowledge the candidate’s written response(s), if any, adds his/her evaluation of the faculty member to the file and forwards it to the **Faculty Evaluation Committee**.
 The dean’s final evaluation shall be issued no sooner than five (5) working days after receiving the peer evaluation and the external reviews in cases of promotion.

 On the same date, a copy of the dean’s evaluation is sent by the relevant dean directly to the faculty member, who has five (5) working days in which to submit, to the **Faculty Evaluation Committee**, a response to the dean’s evaluation.
 This period may be extended if the faculty member is unavailable to receive and comment on the report.

-**Step 4 —** The Faculty Evaluation Committee will review the file, explicitly acknowledging any written responses and other materials from the faculty member.
+##### **Step 4 —**
+The Faculty Evaluation Committee will review the file, explicitly acknowledging any written responses and other materials from the faculty member.
 The Committee may request additional information from any party involved in the case.
 If the Committee finds that the faculty member has not been accorded due process during the evaluation procedure, it shall forward such a finding to the VPAA, with copies forwarded to the relevant dean and to the faculty member on the same date.
 In doing so, the Committee shall consider whether in its judgment, the evaluation has proceeded in accordance with policies of the Faculty Handbook.

 Unless the Faculty Evaluation Committee finds that the faculty member has not been accorded due process during the prior evaluation procedure, it will then make its own independent evaluation.
 The Committee shall issue its final evaluation no sooner than five (5) working days after receiving the file from the **dean.** The Faculty Evaluation Committee’s independent evaluation may take one of three forms: (a) concurrence with the recommendations of the relevant dean; (b) non-concurrence with the recommendation of the relevant dean; or (c) a recommendation, for reasons stated, that the VPAA invoke the one-year extension provision (see section 6.10) or, under special circumstances, a longer extension to provide the faculty member sufficient time to demonstrate enhanced performance.

-**Step 5** — The Faculty Evaluation Committee places its finding of due process and its evaluation of the faculty member in the file, with copies forwarded to the faculty member, the relevant dean and the VPAA on the same date.
+##### **Step 5** —
+The Faculty Evaluation Committee places its finding of due process and its evaluation of the faculty member in the file, with copies forwarded to the faculty member, the relevant dean and the VPAA on the same date.
 The faculty member has five (5) working days in which to submit a response to the Committee’s evaluation and/or additional material to the VPAA.

 The VPAA, whose review must explicitly acknowledge any written response from the candidate submitted within five (5) days of the Faculty Evaluation Committee's decision, shall issue a final report including evaluation of the file and recommendation, no sooner than five (5) working days after receipt of the file.
 This report is added to the file, with copies forwarded to the faculty member **and** the relevant dean on the same date.